PoCInnovation/Workshops/software/20.Kubernetes/README.md

 Once it's done, apply all your changes and run `kubectl get all`.
 Your deployments should be running without any errors.

+> :bulb: Make sure to restart any deployment or resource that might be affected by the changes you made.

 You can inspect the `server-deployment`'s logs to make sure everything is okay.

 **Resources**